 Seattle Prep Athletic Training FAQs

 Seattle Prep partners with Seattle Children's Hospital to provide a full-time athletic trainer on campus each day during the year.
-Kate Madison serves as the Athletic Trainer at Seattle Prep and can be reached at (206) 577-2120 or email@example.com.
+Kate Madison serves as the Athletic Trainer at Seattle Prep and can be reached by phone (206) 577-2120 or email .
 The team physician is Dr. Terrence Cronin.

 Kate Madison comes to Seattle Prep as a Texas native; originally from Dallas, Texas, Kate attended the University of Texas at Austin where she received her Bachelor of Science degree in Athletic Training in 2015.
 She then went on to obtain her Master’s at Texas State University, graduating in 2017 with a Master of Science in Athletic Training.
 While pursuing her graduate degree, she worked as a graduate assistant athletic trainer in Kyle, Texas, with the athletics programs of Lehman High School and Wallace Middle School.
 Kate is a nationally certified athletic trainer and is also licensed by the Washington State Department of Health.

 Kate enjoys running, hiking, reading, and doing 1,000-piece jigsaw puzzles.
 She is very excited to be both a resident of the Pacific Northwest and a member of the Seattle Prep family!